btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/global-blocks-for-cornerstone/">Global Blocks For Cornerstone</a> adds support for the <a href="https://wordpress.org/plugins/global-blocks-for-cornerstone/">Global Blocks for Cornerstone</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/global-content-blocks/">Global Content Blocks</a> adds support for shortcodes from <a href="https://wordpress.org/plugins/global-content-blocks/">WP Xpert&#8217;s Global Content Blocks</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/gravity-forms/">Gravity Forms</a> adds support for the <a href="http://www.gravityforms.com/">Gravity Forms</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/image-map-pro/">Image Map Pro</a> adds support for the <a href="https://codecanyon.net/item/image-map-pro-for-wordpress-interactive-image-map-builder/2826664">Image Map Pro</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/intagrate/">Intagrate</a> adds support for the <a href="https://intagrate.io/">Intagrate</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/jetpack/">Jetpack</a> adds support for <a href="https://wordpress.org/plugins/jetpack/">Automattic's Jetpack plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/learndash">LearnDash</a>: New add-on.
 Adds support for the <a href="https://www.learndash.com/">LearnDash LMS</a> plugin.